meryuzlu/SubsetSumProblem_with_Grover/README.md

+## Problem Statement

-## Problem Statement: Given a finite set of positive integers A = {a₀, a₁, ..., aₙ₋₁} and a target value T, the objective is to determine a subset S ⊆ A whose elements satisfy ∑ x = T,   x ∈ S. For example, A = {2, 3, 5, 7} and T = 7 has solutions {7} and {2,5}.
+Given a finite set of positive integers A = {a₀, a₁, ..., aₙ₋₁} and a target value T, the objective is to determine a subset S ⊆ A whose elements satisfy ∑ x = T,   x ∈ S. For example, A = {2, 3, 5, 7} and T = 7 has solutions {7} and {2,5}.

 ## ALGORITHM OVERVIEW